learnable/visit/README.md

     end

 MySQL users: if you are happy to increase <code>innodb_large_prefix</code>, you can then increase the index :length limits in the CreateVisitSourceValues and CreateVisitTraitValues migrations.

-PostgreSQL users: everything ought to work out of the box but if you want to squeeze a little extra lookup performance (through larger indexes on the *values tables), feel free to submit a pull request on this README re: where you encounter PostgreSQL limits.
+It might give you a little more lookup performance - when there are strings that are the same in the first 255 chars and different after that.

 Developing the gem
 ------------------